Iryna14548/FooCoding/NodeJS/week03/ExpressHomework/src/README.md

+1. # Todos API Application

+his is simple Todos API that allows users to perform CRUD (Create, Read, Update, Delete) operations on todos stored in the file system.

-1. # Starting the Server
+2. # How to Run the Application

-Start the server by running `npm start` in the terminal.
+-   **Prerequisites**:Ensure that Node.js is installed on your system.
+The application has been developed and tested with Node.js version `v18.12.1`.
+You can download it from [Node.js official website](https://nodejs.org/).
+-   **Clone the Repository**: Clone or download the application to your local machine.
+-   **Install Dependencies**: Navigate to the project directory and run `npm install` to install all the necessary dependencies.
+-   **Start the Application**: Run the script using Node.js with the command `npm start`.
 This will launch the application on `http://localhost:3000/` by default.

-2. # Todo Application API Documentation
+3. ## Todo Application API Documentation

 ## Overview